Best Way To Sell Prints Of Your Artwork

 A POD (print-on-demand) is a service that artists and photographers use to sell prints of their work on fine art paper, canvas, greeting cards, and merchandise like coffee mugs, calendars, tote bags, and even facemasks.

 All you have to do is upload a digital image of your artwork on the site, and when an item sells, they will fulfill the order and ship the product directly to the buyer.
 You will receive royalties for every sale associated with your artwork.
+Printing art on products has never been easier, and it allows independent artists an opportunity to reach a new group of buyers.

 Because more and more art is being sold online every year, more POD services are becoming available for artists and photographers.